How to Hike Mt. Dabajian, the Banknote Mountain: The Easiest and Most Difficult Way

 The shape of Mt.
 Dabajian changed again when I was on the top of Mt.
 Xiaobajian.

 Time to get back to our cabin.
-We took the same ridgeline back.
-The ridgeline looked like a scary slide from here.
+We took the same ridge back.
+The ridge looked like a scary slide from here.

 After finishing Mt.
 Xiaobajian and Mt.
 Dabajian, you can visit Mt.
 Yizhe and Mt.
 Jiali.
-Then back to Jiujiu Hut.
+Then back to Jiujiu Cabin.

 Day 3 Itinerary: Back to Dalu Forest Road, from Boredom to Still Boredom